 Created by James Lee Burke

-Writer James Lee Burke, best known for Cajun almost-PI Dave Robicheaux has another crack with Deaf Smith, Texas attorney BILLY BOB HOLLAND.
-Like his more famous creation, Billy Bob is a troubled gent, haunted by the violence of his ancestors, which he fears may be his true legacy, and his own more immediate troubled past.
+Writer James Lee Burke, best known for Cajun almost-P.I.
+Dave Robicheaux has another crack with Deaf Smith, Texas attorney BILLY BOB HOLLAND.
+Like his more famous creation, Billy Bob is a troubled gent, haunted by the violence of his ancestors (a few of whom have starred in books of their own -- see below), which he fears may be his true legacy, and his own troubled past.
 In fact, the ghost of L.Q.
 Navarro, the best friend he accidentally killed, continues to pop up and discuss the days events and Billy Bob's ongoing guilt.

 Aiding and abetting the brooding Billy Bob in his cases is his pal, neighbour and private investigator Temple Carol, who admits to have a spot in her heart for her employer.
 Like the Robicheaux series, the lyrical descriptive touch of Burke brings the setting, in this case west Texas, to life.

-And Burke has brought that same unflinching and unapologetically poetic eye to Missoula, Montana, where he relocates in the third novel, Bitterroot, which saw him moving to west Montana and hung out a shingle for his law practice.
+And Burke has brought that same unflinching and unapologetically poetic eye to Missoula, Montana, where Billy Bob relocates in the third novel, Bitterroot (2001), which saw him moving to west Montana and hung out a shingle for his law practice.